ournetworks/ournetworks.ca/index.md

 {:.font-display.mt-1}

-## Format
+## Announced Presenters

-This year we are planning a single-day event with invited speakers and workshop hosts in Vancouver, British Columbia.
-We will leave open space in the schedule for emergent discussions, conversations, and activities by attendees.
+Over the course of a day we will cover the PAST, PRESENT, and FUTURE with short keynote talks, workshops, and activities on the local network.
+Presenters include:

+{% assign sortedPresenters = site.data.presenters[2024] %}

+{%- for presenter in sortedPresenters -%}
+    {% include presenter-details.html year=2024 %}
+{%- endfor -%}

+In addition, attendees will be able to sign up to give lightening talks, lead conversations, or host impromptu jams in available open spaces

 The conference has a [Code of Conduct](https://ournetworks.ca/code-of-conduct/).

 <pre role="img" aria-label="ASCII divider" class="font-display-mono aliased text-10 inline-flex max-w-prose overflow-hidden w-100">
 `\\//`,.\|/|//.|/\\|/\\|,\|/ //\|/\|.\\\| // \|\\ |/,\|/\|\\